The grounding for Continuum: Introduction

 In the XIX century and at the beginning of the XX century there was a common view that Continuum cannot be reduced to numbers, that is, Continuum cannot be identified with the set of the real numbers, and in general with a compact connected metric space.
 Real numbers are defined on the basis of rational numbers as equivalence classes of Cauchy sequences, or Dedekind cuts.

-The following citations support this view. \begin{itemize} \item David Hilbert \cite{Hilbert1935}: {\em the geometric continuum is a concept in its own right and independent of number}. \item Emile Borel \cite{Troelstra}: {\em ... had to accept the continuum as a primitive concept, not reducible to an arithmetical theory of the continuum [numbers as points, continuum as a set of points]}. \item Luitzen E. J. Brouwer \cite{Brouwer1913} \cite{Troelstra}: {\em The continuum as a whole was intuitively given to us; a construction of the continuum, an act which would create all its parts as individualized by the mathematical intuition is unthinkable and impossible.
+The following citations support this view. \begin{itemize} \item David \cite{Hilbert1935}: {\em the geometric continuum is a concept in its own right and independent of number}. \item Emile Borel (in \cite{Troelstra}): {\em ... had to accept the continuum as a primitive concept, not reducible to an arithmetical theory of the continuum [numbers as points, continuum as a set of points]}. \item Luitzen E. J. \cite{Brouwer1913} (and in \cite{Troelstra}): {\em The continuum as a whole was intuitively given to us; a construction of the continuum, an act which would create all its parts as individualized by the mathematical intuition is unthinkable and impossible.
 The mathematical intuition is not capable of creating other than countable quantities in an individualized way. [...] the natural numbers and the continuum as two aspects of a single intuition (the primeval intuition).} \end{itemize}

-In the mid-1950s there were some attempts to comprehend the intuitive notion of Continuum by giving it strictly computational and constructive sense, i.e. by considering computable real numbers and computable functions on those numbers, see Andrzej Grzegorczyk\cite{Grzegorczyk1955a} \cite{Grzegorczyk1955b} \cite{Grzegorczyk1957}, and D. Lacombe \cite{Lacombe1955}.
+In the mid-1950s there were some attempts to comprehend the intuitive notion of Continuum by giving it strictly computational and constructive sense, i.e. by considering computable real numbers and computable functions on those numbers, see Andrzej \cite{Grzegorczyk1955a} \cite{Grzegorczyk1955b} \cite{Grzegorczyk1957}, and Daniel \cite{Lacombe1955}.
 These approaches were mainly logical and did not find a ubiquitous interest in Mathematics.

 If the concept of Continuum is different than the concept of number, then the problem of reconstructing the computational grounding for the Continuum is important.
 For a comprehensive review and discussion with a historical background, see \cite{feferman2009conceptions, bell2005divergent, Longo1999-LONTMC}.